bparanj/crystal/computer/networking/osi.md

    - However, session management can be implemented using cookies or other methods at the application level.

 4. Transport Layer (4):
-   - Uses TCP, typically on port 80 for HTTP or 443 for HTTPS.
+   - Uses TCP,  on port 80 for HTTP or 443 for HTTPS.
    - Ensures reliable, ordered data delivery.

 5. Network Layer (3):